 The International School for Canine Psychology & Behaviour (theISCP.com) provides a network of world-class Vets, Behaviourists and Dog Welfare Organizations, delivering access to expert second-opinions should it be required.

 The International Association of Animal Behaviour Consultants (IAABC) is an international body who recognizing those with the highest education and experience in their field.

 The Complementary Medical Association (CMA) is not only the world’s leading multi-disciplinary membership organization for top, fully qualified practitioners.
 It is a multinational organization.

 Sunshine Smith - Specially trained to read and engage with all dogs of all sizes and breeds to help them overcome communication challenges, Sunshine is a special dog.
 She is Sparky & Martin's assistant and an essential and joyful member of the team.

-Rosemary Holtz, CPDT-KA, is a professionally accredited dog trainer and provides additional expertise to our behaviour services in Toronto and across Canada.
+Rosemary Holtz, CPDT-KA, is a professionally accredited dog trainer and provides additional expertise to our behaviour services across Canada.
 Rosemary is our Behaviour Tech supporting complex behaviour cases.

 The complementary nature of Rosemary and Sparky has been commented upon by clients who enjoy the fact that here in Muskoka they are serviced by the best of dog professionals in Canada.

 Rosemary provides clients with hands-on techniques and methods, coaching them to achieve the goals of the behaviour program, while Sparky focuses on the interrelationship, environment and structures needed to make the changes stick for life.